cadia-lvl/samromur-asr/documentation/create_acoustic_model.md

 <!-- omit in toc -->
 ## Introduction

-One of the first steps in creating the Samromur ASR is to create a Acoustic Model (AM) from the audio files.
+One of the first steps in creating the Samromur ASR is to create an Acoustic Model (AM) from the audio files.

 The task involves creating metadata files for the `Audio data` and the